About Carthage National Museum

 Also examined is the new Roman city and the Roman period itself as well as the story of Byzantine rule and the Arab conquest.

 The museum includes a range of interesting finds, from jewellery, weaponry, tombs and funeral masks to Roman mosaics and day-to-day household items.
 Additionally, there is an interesting model of the Punic city.
+Look out for the 3rd century BC marble sarcophagus of a priest and priestess, discovered in Carthage’s necropolis.

 Carthage National Museum is an excellent jumping off point for your exploration of the other sites of ancient Carthage, and provides stunning views over the ruins and the modern city.